Ken Norton Jr.: Seattle Seahawks (2010–2014)

 Norton would also win his fourth Super Bowl, Super Bowl XLVIII on February 2, 2014, his first as a coach.

 Norton was instrumental in the development of the Seattle Seahawks star linebacker group consisting of All-Pro Bobby Wagner, Pro Bowler K.J.
-Wright, Super Bowl MVP Malcolm Smith, special teams captain Heath Farwell, veteran Leroy Hill and pass rush specialist Bruce Irvin.
+Wright, Super Bowl MVP Malcolm Smith, special teams captain Heath Farwell, veteran Leroy Hill, and pass rush specialist Bruce Irvin.

-Oakland Raiders (2015-2017)
+Oakland Raiders (2015–2017)

 On February 6, 2015, he was named the defensive coordinator for the Oakland Raiders.
 The Raiders also signed Seattle Seahawks outside linebacker Bruce Irvin reuniting him with his former coach.

-Under Norton’s tutelage, outside linebacker Khalil Mack won the NFL Defensive Player of the Year Award at the end of the 2016 season.
+Under Norton's tutelage, outside linebacker Khalil Mack won the NFL Defensive Player of the Year Award at the end of the 2016 season.

-He was fired by head coach Jack Del Rio on November 21, 2017, two days after the Raiders suffered a blowout 33 to 8 loss to the New England Patriots and the defense having not intercepted a pass in 11 weeks.
+He was fired by head coach Jack Del Rio on November 21, 2017, two days after the Raiders suffered a blowout 33-8 loss to the New England Patriots and the defense having not intercepted a pass in 11 weeks.

-San Francisco 49ers and Seahawks (2018-2021)
+San Francisco 49ers and Seahawks (2018–2021)

 On January 8, 2018, he was hired as the 49ers assistant head coach, leaving the position just 1 week later when the Seahawks hired him as defensive coordinator.
 Norton was fired after the conclusion of the 2021 NFL season lasting 4 seasons in his second stint with the Seahawks.

-Return to UCLA
+UCLA Bruins (2022–2023)

-In February 2022, Norton returned to his alma mater, UCLA, as the linebackers coach on Chip Kelly's staff.
+In February 2022, Norton returned to UCLA as linebackers coach under head coach Chip Kelly.

+Washington Commanders (2024–present)

+In February 2024, Norton was hired by the Washington Commanders as their linebackers coach.

 Personal life

-Norton is the son of Ken Norton, former world champion heavyweight boxer, who was one of the few to ever beat Muhammad Ali.
-He and his wife, Angela, have three children: Brittney, Sabrina, and Ken III.
-After retiring from the NFL, Norton served as a radio and television commentator and analyst, and coached football at Hamilton High School in Los Angeles, California.
+Norton is the son of Ken Norton, former world champion heavyweight boxer noted for being among the few to ever win against Muhammad Ali.